 Fabian Fidel Aguilar – Costume Design

-Marcelo Añez – Sound Designer
+Marcelo Añez – Sound Design

 Carolina Arboleda – Stage Management

-We’re grateful to all the actors who have contributed their time and talent to the development of the piece since its inception in 2017: Carlo Alban, Sonia de los Santos, Laura Gómez, Claudia Logan, Janio Marrero, Rocío Mendez, Andrés Muñar, José Joaquín Pérez, Tonya Pinkins, Diana Pou, Emma Ramos, Liz Ramos, Reza Salazar, Efrén Sánchez, Rocky Vega, Rosanny Zayas
+We’re grateful to all the actors who have contributed their time and talent to the development of the piece since its inception in 2017: Carlo Alban, Sonia de los Santos, Laura Gómez, Claudia Logan, Janio Marrero, Rocío Mendez, Andrés Muñar, José Joaquín Pérez, Tonya Pinkins, Diana Pou, Emma Ramos, Liz Ramos, Reza Salazar, Efrén Sánchez, Gabriel Torres, Rocky Vega, Rosanny Zayas

 Support for the piece comes from